 Okonomiyaki is the Japanese version of a savoury pancake.
 It’s said to have originated from Osaka (in the Kansai region of Japan) which is well-known for serving the best okonomiyaki even today.
 A wide variety of ingredients such as shredded cabbage, pork and egg are mixed in a wheat-flour-based batter.
 Derived from the words okonomi which translates to “what you like” or “how you like it” and yaki which translates to “cook” or fry”, there are some okonomiyaki restaurants that allow you to choose your own ingredients (okonomi: “what you like”) and cook (yaki) it yourself on an iron plate installed at your table.

 Monjayaki is very similar to Okonomiyaki.
 It originated from Tokyo (in the Kanto area).
 Monjayaki is runnier than okonomiyaki and might not be very pleasing to the eye.
 However, it can be seen as the healthier option as it uses less flour.

 Takoyaki is octopus in perfectly round dough balls.
 They’re served with sauces that are also used in okonomiyaki and monjayaki.
 If you’re not a fan of octopus, have no fear; there are various fusion takoyakis popping up all over town lately (For example, some places serve takoyaki with with ham and cheese inside instead of octopus).
-There are lots for you to try!
+There are lots of different Japanese flavours you must try!

 11. Shabu Shabu